CharlesQ9/HistAgent/README.md

 Refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines.

-*(Ensure the `CONTRIBUTING.md` file includes processes for pull requests, issue submissions, and coding standards.)*

 ## 📄 License

 HistAgent is distributed under the [Apache-2.0](./LICENSE).
 See the [LICENSE](./LICENSE) file for complete info.